Chisom83/Excel_Project_Work/README.md

 #### Conclusion
  - Male customers dominate with 13% higher patronage, reflecting their outdoor activity interest.
  - Adult invest the most in bike racks for pratical and family-oriented use cases, recognizing their importances for outing and vacations.
- - The youth  demographics see less value in bike racks due to budget constraintsand limited need for transporting bikes.
+ - The youth  demographics see less value in bike racks due to budget constraints and limited need for transporting bikes.

 #### Recommendation
 Based on marketing strategy to different age group and gender: